-Once accepted to North Central Missouri College, the next step is to make a reservation to attend an Orientation, Advising, and Registration (OAR) session.
-Visit https://www.registrarblast.com/ncmcoar/activity to make your reservation.
+Once accepted to North Central Missouri College, the next step is to make a reservation to attend an Orientation, Advising, and Registration (OAR) session. .
 Advisors will assist students with class choices, registration and give instruction on the use of online services at NCMC.
-For more information, refer to the Pirate's Code on the website, www.ncmissouri.edu.
 International students attend a separate international student orientation.